5 Easy Emotion Regulation Activities For Kids

 But if you’re still stuck in a cycle of explosive behaviour and constant firefighting, you don’t have to stay there.

-End Emotional Outbursts is my short, practical online course designed specifically for parents of 7–13 year-olds with big emotions.
+End Emotional Outbursts is my short, practical online course designed specifically for parents of 7–13 year-olds with big feelings.
 In just five days, you’ll learn:

-- What small changes you can make right now to reduce emotional explosions
+• Emotional regulation skills and calming activities you can introduce right now to reduce emotional explosions

 You’ll get videos, simple worksheets, and clear step-by-step guidance based on everything I’ve learned in 20+ years as a psychologist.